Who besides me yelled “Jumanji” when the clock struck midnight, signaling the end of 2020?

-It’s like we’re stuck in an alternate universe with unknown rules, dizzying changes, and disaster constantly nipping at our heels.
-Who could have possibly predicted the craziness of 2020?
+It was like we were stuck in an alternate universe with unknown rules, dizzying changes, and disaster constantly nipping at our heels.

-The fear, the uncertainty, and the ever-changing landscape have been a huge challenge to navigate for everyone – at both a personal and a business level.
+The fear, the uncertainty, and the ever-changing landscape created a huge challenge to navigate for everyone – at both a personal and a business level.
 However, I’m a firm believer that in the midst of great adversity also comes great opportunity for creativity, innovation, and change.

 There are two major parts: